 The older antibodies can, however, give some protection against getting the flu again.
-Currently, three different influenza viruses circulate worldwide: two type A viruses and one type B virus.
+Currently, 3 different influenza viruses circulate worldwide.
 Vaccines given each year to protect against the flu contain the influenza virus strain from each type that is expected to cause the flu that year.

 What are the facts about the flu?

 Although each flu season is different, 5% to 20% of the population will get the flu each year.
 Of those who get the flu, between 3,000 and 49,000 will die from it or from complications, with more than 90% of deaths occurring in people over 65.